sublimino/nodepdx.github.com/docs/get-involved.md

 For 2016, our *Emcee* is [Adron Hall].

 NOTE: We'd love to find a replacement for Adron in this role.
 If you're interested, shoot us an email at [welcome@nodepdx.org].
-The *Emcee* can be based anywhere in the world.
+The *Emcee* can be based anywhere in the world, but must be able to attend the conference.

 ## Communications Director